A family of three standing on a gravel path near a river with a waterfall, surrounded by green trees and rocky cliffs, on a cloudy day.

 Two young boys sitting by a window watching a colorful sunset sky.

-“Solving problems collaboratively doesn’t just reduce challenging behavor.
+“Solving problems collaboratively doesn’t just reduce challenging behavior.
 It brings peace of mind, improves relationships, and restores hope— for the child and the adult”

 Group Sessions and Workshops